-The Adams Board will, therefore, remain vigilant in the face of this uncertain future and will continue to apply a disciplined investment approach to both preserve shareholder capital in the near term and deliver additional value for shareholders over the longer term.
+In view of these uncertainties and economic threats, your Board will continue to maintain a rigorous and highly selective investment approach which is committed to delivering additional value for shareholders going forward.
 We remain confident in the underlying fundamentals, technologies and long-term potential for growth at the companies within our investment portfolio.

-Michael Bretherton Chairman 28 June 2021
+Michael Bretherton Chairman 7 July 2022